Uruguay · Market Entry · Mercosur · Brazil Strategy · Rule of Law

 Uruguay's GDP stood at an estimated USD 79.7 billion in 2024 — with one of the highest per capita incomes in Latin America.
 For a market of 3.5 million people, that is a remarkable figure.
 It signals that Uruguay is not a subsidy-dependent frontier market, but a high-purchasing-power, stable domestic economy that simultaneously functions as a platform into the broader Mercosur region.

-In 2024, the EU-Mercosur agreement reached political agreement after more than two decades of negotiations — a framework that further strengthens Uruguay's position as a distribution hub between European and South American markets.
+In 2024, the EU-Mercosur agreement reached political agreement after more than two decades of negotiations.
+That framework further strengthens Uruguay's position as a distribution hub between European and South American markets.

 What This Means for Investors